diffident016/birthday/README.md

 # birthday
-This repository that I used when I greet my friends on their birthdays.
+This is the repository that I used when I greet my friends on their birthdays.